microsoft/app-camp/docs/new-adventure/02-integrate-web-service.md

 ## Exercise 3: Run the app

 It's time to run the app once again and test your message extension.

-After the initial run, you can access you app in whatever conversation it was installed in by clicking the "..." in the compose box 1️⃣  and selecting the application 2️⃣.
+1️⃣ After the initial run, you can access you app in whatever conversation it was installed in by clicking the "..." in the compose box

+2️⃣ Select the application to open the search box

 ![Open search message extension](../assets/new-adventure/Lab02-005-Run2.png)

-Enter a search query 1️⃣ and you'll be presented with a list of Northwind suppliers, complete with their national flags.
-Select a flag 2️⃣ to insert an adaptive card into the conversation.
+1️⃣ Enter a search query and you'll be presented with a list of Northwind suppliers, complete with their national flags

+2️⃣ Select a flag to insert an adaptive card into the conversation

 ![Enter a query, select a result](../assets/new-adventure/Lab02-006-Run3.png)